Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

 Since $\varphi$ is injective, $\varphi(n_1) \neq 0$.
 Set $a = n_1/\varphi(n_1)$.
 If $q \in Q^\bullet$, then $\mathsf{n}(q) \in N$.
 Therefore there exist coefficients $c_1, \dots, c_k \in \nn_0$ such that $\mathsf{n}(q) = c_1n_1 + \dots + c_kn_k$.
 As a result, one obtains that

 Thus, $\varphi(q) = a^{-1}q$ for every $q \in Q$.
 Since $\varphi$ is surjective $a^{-1}Q = P$, which means that $aP$ is the Puiseux monoid $Q$.

-Conversely, suppose that $aP$ is a Puiseux monoid for some $a \in K_{> 0}$.
+Conversely, suppose that $aP$ is a Puiseux monoid for some $a \in K^+$.
 Since multiplication by $a$ defines an isomorphism from $P$ to $aP$, it follows immediately that $P$ is isomorphic to a Puiseux monoid.

-Now let us verify (2).
+Now we verify (2).
 If $P$ is isomorphic to a numerical semigroup, then it is finitely generated.
-Since every numerical semigroup is in particular a Puiseux monoid, $P$ is isomorphic to a Puiseux monoid.
-By part (1), there exists $a \in K_{> 0}$ such that $aP$ is a Puiseux monoid.
+Since every numerical semigroup is, in particular, a Puiseux monoid, $P$ is isomorphic to a Puiseux monoid.
+By part (1), there exists $a \in K^+$ such that $aP$ is a Puiseux monoid.
 Finally, let us check the reverse implication of (2).
-Since $aP$ is a Puiseux monoid for some $a \in K_{> 0}$, the positive monoid $P$ is isomorphic to a Puiseux monoid.
-Because finitely generated Puiseux monoids are isomorphic to numerical semigroups, the proof is done. \end{proof}
+Since $aP$ is a Puiseux monoid for some $a \in K^+$, part (1) ensures that $P$ is isomorphic to a Puiseux monoid.
+Because finitely generated Puiseux monoids are isomorphic to numerical semigroups, the proof is complete. \end{proof}

 The next three propositions establish sufficient conditions for positive and Puiseux monoids to be atomic.

 \begin{proposition} Let $P$ be a positive monoid of an ordered field.
 Then $P$ contains a minimal generating set $A$ if and only if $P$ is atomic with $A = \mathcal{A}(P)$; in such a case, $A$ is the unique minimal generating set of $P$. \end{proposition}